-“How to get married in Las Vegas” by Las Vegas Elopmement Photographer Black Salt Photography
+"How to get married in Las Vegas" by Oregon Elopement Photographer Black Salt Photography

-Getting married in Las Vegas is, unsurprisingly, really easy.
+Getting married in Las Vegas is really easy.

-You won’t need to bring a lifetime of paperwork or even wait more than 10 minutes to receive your marriage license.
-Ministers in Las Vegas are a dime a dozen, and of course, we can’t forget the surplus of amazing wedding chapels to choose from.
-(My personal favorite is the Viva Las Vegas Wedding Chapel, where I work at a wedding planner and coordinator.
-It is the only themed wedding chapel in Vegas and is LGBTQ+ owned and operated.)
+You won't need to bring a lifetime of paperwork or even wait more than 10 minutes to receive your marriage license.
+Ministers in Las Vegas are a dime a dozen, and of course, we can't forget the surplus of amazing wedding chapels to choose from.
+(My personal favorite is the Viva Las Vegas Wedding Chapel, where I have worked as a wedding planner and coordinator.
+It's the only themed wedding chapel in Vegas and is LGBTQ+ owned and operated.)

 Even with it being so easy, trying to research exactly what you need can be a little confusing and overwhelming.
 If you don't know what to look for, you could get confused by apostille, license, certificate, etc.

-I’ve gathered everything you need to know about getting married in Las Vegas, whether you’re a local, from out of town, or traveling across the seas to be here.
-Trust me, it’s easier than you think.
+I gathered everything you need to know about getting married in Las Vegas.
+It does not matter whether you're a local, from out of town, or traveling across the seas to be here.
+Trust me, it's easier than you think.
 You got this!

 Marriage License: The document you'll need in order to legally get married in the state of Nevada.
 Cost: $77 at the Marriage License Bureau.

 Certified Copy: The sign of approval acknowledging your marriage is legal in the state of Nevada and everywhere else.
-This copy is what you’ll submit to all entities, alerting them that you are now married and/or need to change your name.
+Submit this copy to the government.
+You can also use this to change your name if you want to.
 Cost: $20 per copy.

 Apostille: Only needed if you're from out of the country.
 The apostille certifies by the Secretary of State that you were married and it's legal.
 It can take up to 3-4 weeks to process.
 Cost: $20 per copy.

 What documents do you need to get married in Las Vegas?